Hiurge/Shazzzzzam-0.93-Kutylowska-Szatan/README.md

 # Shazzzzzam

-Scraping offers from multi websites into one easy-readable report + IT hiring trends analytics.
+Scraping offers from multi websites into one easy-readable report + IT skill, market trends analytics.

 For early casual use: